PSYCH-PHD - Psychology (PhD)

 Potential outcomes as well as pitfalls

-After the committee meeting, students should submit the research plan to the student services manager and report the date that the committee meeting took place.
+After the committee meeting, students should submit the research plan to the student services manager and report the date the meeting took place.

 Fourth-Year Committee Meeting and Research Plan

-In the fourth year, students are required to meet with their committee in the Autumn or Winter Quarter.
+Students must meet with their committee in the fourth year in the autumn or winter quarter.
 At least two weeks before the meeting, they must submit their Area Review and Research Roadmap (ARRR) to their committee.

 Area Review and Research Roadmap (ARRR):